AI Architecture User Guide

 Allow Closed History true Learn from recent trades

-Min Confidence 0.60 Higher bar — consensus should produce higher confidence
+Min Confidence 0.60 Higher bar for autonomous action

 Strategy Instructions See Autonomous Mode — SMC-Based template above